An Opportunity to Be Heard

 Lifting the Statute of Limitations for Child Sexual and Clergy Abuse

 Recent reporting has shown that incidences of clergy abuse is much more widespread than previously known and have affected many thousands of children and adolescents in New York and nationwide.
-When dealing with clergy abuse, a religious institution or organization may “hush” up the scandal, silencing the victims.
+When dealing with clergy abuse, a religious institution or organization may “hush” up the scandal, silencing the victims and protecting their abusers.
 Other organizations such as schools, sports clubs and community groups like the Boy Scouts have behaved in a similar way, by hiding the abuse.

 In many cases, survivors of child sexual abuse will not report the events for months or even years or decades due to the nature of the crimes.
 Survivors may live in denial or face situations where abuse is suppressed purposefully or due to repressed memories.